lakubuDavid/Noon/README.md

 ## Description

 Noon is a web server that uses Lua as it's main language for handling requests and sending responses.
-It doesn't use any tenplating engine so everything is done in good 'ole HTML.
+It doesn't use any templating engine so everything is done in good 'ole HTML.

+## Project Structure

+So,the project structure might be pretty unordered but here are the main things you need to know
+- *app* : Contains a sample project usable by the server, to use it you need to set it as the working directory directory
+- *src* : Contains the source code

 ## Roadmap